mbusby/ComplexityByStartPosition/README.md

 Finding Saturation Point

 It would be nice to be able to find the asymptope of the curve programatically to determine where the saturation point is.
 I have tried to fit several equations but while Michaelis-Menten looks OK for some datasets it is not great for others.
 Zipf's does not work.
 I was expecting the underlying distribution to be Poisson-lognormal but it is not.

-Any suggestions of other equations to try would be appreciated.
+I found this after posting this http://www.nature.com/nmeth/journal/v10/n4/full/nmeth.2375.html This is a package with a similar function.
+They say they can find the saturation point but I haven't tried it myself.